tremor-rs/tremor-www-docs/course/contributing/index.md

 <div style='font-size: 20px'>
-If you love Erlang like we do, and you really like property based testing then perhaps extending our language tests would be a great way to contribute?
+If you love Erlang like we do, and you really like property-based testing, then perhaps extending our language tests would be a great way to contribute.
 </div>

 <br/>